 At McPherson College, we know that your dining experience is more than just great food.
 Bulldog Dining Services by Sodexo aims to build stronger and healthier communities, while improving student performance, well-being, and participation.
 We offer variety, convenience, and nutritional transparency throughout our dining program.
 Join us for special events and promotions such as birthday celebrations, restaurant style dining nights and classic holiday feasts.
 The Dining Hall and Mildred Seek Dining Room are located on the main floor of the Hoffman Student Union.
 The Boiler House is an additional eating location.
-Dining dollars can be used to purchase food at the Boiler House.
+Dining dollars can be used to purchase retail at the dining hall, food at concessions and food at the Boiler House.
 Meal plan swipes can also be used for certain options at the Boiler House.